1. IS A NEW ZEALAND MARRIAGE LEGAL IN MY HOME COUNTRY?

 6. HOW DO I GET A NEW ZEALAND MARRIAGE LICENCE?

-See, “How to get my New Zealand Marriage Licence in 5 Simple Steps” for full details.
+See, “How to get your New Zealand Marriage Licence in 3 Simple Steps” for full details.

-Also see, “Notice of Intended Marriage New Zealand – Frequently Asked Questions, Answered by a Marriage Celebrant” for extra help.
+Also see, “Applying for Your New Zealand Marriage Licence – Frequently Asked Questions, Answered by a Marriage Celebrant” for extra help.